Visit Colorful Jaipur – India’s Pink City of Rajasthan

 Civil Lines

-Developed during the British era, Civil Lines offers a more spacious and organized layout with tree-lined streets.
-This area houses many government offices, educational institutions, and mid-range hotels.
-It provides easy access to both the Old City and modern Jaipur.
+Developed during the British era, Civil Lines offers a more spacious and ordered layout with broad tree-lined avenues.
+Houses many government offices, the State Secretariat, schools, and substantial mid-range hotels.
+Excellent base for travelers wanting the central location with quieter accommodations.

 Bani Park